reactorlabs/RhoVec/semantics.md

     the boolean vector contains `True`, then the element at the corresponding location is selected; if it contains `False`, then the corresponding element is skipped; and if it contains `NA_b`, then `NA` (of the appropriate type) is selected.
+    * If the boolean vector is too long, we extend the other vector with `NA`s (of the appropriate type) until both vectors have the same length.
+    * If the boolean vector is too short, we recycle its elements until both vectors have the same length.
-Internally, we convert a boolean vector into a positional vector (see previous case).
+    * Internally, we convert a boolean vector into a positional vector (see previous case).

   * `E_Subset2`: Subsetting a vector with `[[` returns a single-element vector.
     The vector must contain at least one element, and the index must be within